Monica (singer): 2011–2016: New Life and Code Red

-2018–present: New music and Verzuz
+2018–2024: New music and Verzuz

 In December 2018, Monica released the ballad "Be Human" to introduce The Be Human Foundation, a non profit organization founded by herself.
-The same month, she previewed music from her ninth studio album Trenches when she appeared on the seventh season of the VH1 reality series T.I. & Tiny: The Family Hustle.
-In January 2019, she released "Commitment", the first single on her own label, Mondeenise Music.
+The same month, she previewed music from her ninth studio album when she appeared on the seventh season of the VH1 reality series T.I. & Tiny: The Family Hustle.
+In January 2019, she released "Commitment," the first single on her own label, Mondeenise Music.
 A sleeper hit, "Commitment" reached number one on the US Billboard Adult R&B Songs in the week ending July 21, 2019, becoming her first chart topper in nine years.
-This was followed by the release of "Me + You" in April 2019 and title track "Trenches" featuring Lil Baby.
-The release of "Trenches" coincided with Monica and Brandy's appearances on the webcast battle series Verzuz which took place on August 31, 2020, at Tyler Perry Studios in Atlanta.
+This was followed by the release of "Me + You" in April 2019 and the album's initial title track "Trenches" featuring Lil Baby in August 2020.
+The release of "Trenches" coincided with Monica and Brandy's appearances on the webcast battle series Verzuz which took place on August 31, at Tyler Perry Studios in Atlanta.
 At least 1.2 million people tuned in for the battle.

-On July 15, 2022, Monica released a new single, "Friends", featuring Ty Dolla $ign.
-On March 3, 2023, Monica released "Trusting God", a collaboration with singer James Fortune.
+In October 2020, Monica was featured on the single "Pink" alongside Dolly Parton, Jordin Sparks, Sara Evans and Rita Wilson.
+The single was released in aid of Breast Cancer Research.

+In July 2022, Monica released the single, "Friends," featuring Ty Dolla Sign.
+The song became her first top forty hit on the US R&B/Hip-Hop Airplay chart in three years.
+In 2023, she reteamed with singer James Fortune on the duet "Trusting God."
+Released as a single through Fortune's FIYA World Entertainment, it reached the top 30 on the US Billboard Hot Gospel Songs chart.
+"Letters," another single, was released through Mondeenise Music in June 2023.
+In December 2023, Monica appeared alongside Nicki Minaj and Keyshia Cole on the song "Love Me Enough" from the "Gag City" deluxe version of Minaj's album Pink Friday 2.
+In June 2024, Ariana Grande released "The Boy Is Mine (Remix)," a reimagination of the 1998 duet which also features both Monica and Brandy.
+In late July, the singer re-signed with WMA agency in partnership with her production company MonDeenise Productions.
+She announced that her recently renamed R&B album, now called MDA, along with her country album Open Road, executive produced by country singer Brandi Carlile, were both set for release later this year.
+However, neither release ultimately materialized.

+2025: Tour with Brandy

+On June 24, 2025, it was announced Arnold would co-headline a United States tour with Brandy; the tour is due to commence in October 2025, and finish in December 2025.
+Titled the Boy Is Mine Tour, the shows will also feature support acts Kelly Rowland, Muni Long and Jamal Roberts.